-This past weekend, I went and purchased a bunch of Vinyl records and I was reminded of “The record store experience” that I once cherished.
+This past weekend, I purchased a bunch of Vinyl records and was reminded of shopping in Record Stores as a kid and the amazing experience that I once cherished.

 A Quick Look Back at Record Stores

 One of the fondest memories I have as a kid growing up in Buffalo, N.Y., ended up being my career choice as an adult.
 As of this writing, for more than 20 years now.
 My parents both knew how much I LOVED going to the record store.
 My father, I could tell, was not impressed with the experience, but he got a kick out of the fact that I got such a kick out of it.
 My mother was/is a music lover, too, so it was more of an adventure with her.

 Record Labels, Radio Stations, and Retail worked together as a tremendously well-oiled music machine to lure the public to love music and the experience of buying it.
 Blacks were very dependent on “Black” (now called “Urban”) radio stations for music and a whole lot more … and black radio came through.